Sun Ra: Philosophy

 He drew on sources as diverse as the Kabbalah, Rosicrucianism, channeling, numerology, Freemasonry, Ancient Egyptian Mysticism, and Black nationalism.
 Sun Ra's system had distinct Gnostic leanings, arguing that the god of most monotheistic religions was not the creator god, not the ultimate god, but a lesser, evil being.
 Sun Ra was wary of the Bible, knowing that it had been used to justify slavery.
-He often re-arranged and re-worded Biblical passages (and re-worked many other words, names, or phrases) in an attempt to uncover "hidden" meanings.
+He often rearranged and reworded Biblical passages (and reworked many other words, names, or phrases) in an attempt to uncover "hidden" meanings.
 The most obvious evidence of this system was Ra's practice of renaming many of the musicians who played with him.

 Bassoonist/multireedist James Jacson had studied Zen Buddhism before joining Sun Ra and identified strong similarities between Zen teachings and practices (particularly Zen koans) and Ra's use of non sequiturs and seemingly absurd replies to questions.
 Drummer Art Jenkins admitted that Sun Ra's "nonsense" sometimes troubled his thoughts for days until inspiring a sort of paradigm shift, or profound change in outlook.
 Drummer Andrew Cyrille said Sun Ra's comments were "very interesting stuff... whether you believed it or not.
 And a lot of times it was humorous, and a lot of times it was ridiculous, and a lot of times it was right on the money."

 Sun Ra's philosophy can be further understood in viewing his film Space is the Place.
-The film opens with Sun Ra on a distant planet, where the music and vibrations are much different from Earth where the air is filled with the sounds of “guns, anger and frustration.”
+The film opens with Sun Ra on a distant planet, where the music and vibrations are much different from Earth where the air is filled with the sounds of "guns, anger and frustration."
 A colony is erected on this planet specifically for black people because only on a distant planet will the black race be free to return to their natural vibrations and live in harmony.
-This will give rise to an “altered destiny.”
+This will give rise to an "altered destiny."
 The film also discloses Sun Ra's ideas on how to get his people to another planet.
-This can be accomplished through, “isotopic teleportation, trans-molecularization, or better still – teleport the whole planet here through music.”
+This can be accomplished through, "isotopic teleportation, trans-molecularization, or better still – teleport the whole planet here through music."